anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

    - Hunters deposit additional gold equal to 20% of the food being deposited.
    - Scouts and Cavalry Archers can gather from huntable animals, with 2x the carry capacity of a Villager.
    - This is largely a callback to the Age of Empires 4 version of the Rus, which have a similar bonus.
    - While not unique among fur trading centers, the prevalence and volume of fur trading in the region provides some historical justification to the bonus.
+Fur trading was one of the first institutions implemented in newly conquered territories as Muscovy/Russia expanded eastward.
    - This is intended to provide the Muscovites with a strong Dark Age and encourage either drushing or encourage Feudal Scout play.
    - This will provide around 200 gold in a typical Dark Age, which is on par with bonuses like the Portuguese, Japanese, Ethiopians and others.
-However, given that it's gold, it provides the potential for an extended Militia rush or Man At Arms rush, or Fast Castling without needing to build a Mining Camp.
+Given that it’s gold, it provides the potential for an extended Militia rush or Man At Arms rush, or Fast Castling without needing to build a Mining Camp.
+However, unlike these other similar bonuses, it does not provide economic benefit, since eco upgrades don’t cost gold - it must be used aggressively.
  - **Detinets**
    - 40% of the stone cost of Castles and Towers is replaced with wood.
    - This is a straight port of the [current Slavs unique tech](https://ageofempires.fandom.com/wiki/Detinets).